davepander/sootput/README.md

 For our front end interface, we are exploring https://www.bildr.com and their potential support for the tableland libraries.
 <br>
-While individual Climate actions do not fall under current models for defining, registering, validating and converting Carbon Credits, we still plan to incentivize certain actions (that can be verified) with Carbon credit tokens.
+<p>While individual Climate actions do not fall under current models for defining, registering, validating and
+converting to Carbon Credits, we still plan to incentivize certain actions (that can be verified) with Carbon credit tokens.
-These tokens will be purchased through Toucan and ideally correlated with actions in the SootPut platform.
+These tokens will be purchased through Toucan and ideally correlated with actions in the SootPut platform.</p>
 <br>
 We are in discussions with organizations to create more verifiable actions that can be rewarded with Tokenize Carbon Credits.
 One such example is tracking participation in trash-pick-up competitions.
 There are already prizes offered to winners in these instances, and SootPut plans to issue all participants